Isabel's Piano (2014)

 74 minutes

-The film accepts the camera as a physical agent in the act of portraiture – the cinematography is haptic in its methods.
+The video accepts the camera as a physical agent in the act of recording – the cinematography is haptic in its methods.
 Steven’s inventive experiments frame scenes for Stephanie’s own exploration via the camera.
-The resulting video, Isabel's Piano, takes form from the convergence of these parallel investigations: an uncle, a piano, an artist and a video camera.
+The form of Isabel's Piano appears in the convergence of these parallel investigations: an uncle, a piano restoration, an artist and a video camera.

 Cinematography: Nicola Stephanie